 There are a few reasons.

 Firstly, micro-influencers have a more engaged and dedicated following than traditional celebrities or social media personalities.
-Take a look, for instance, at the like rate of micro-influencers:
+Take a look, for instance, at the engagement rate of micro-influencers according to The State of Influencer Marketing 2022:

 Furthermore, micro-influencers are often seen as more relatable and trustworthy than celebrities.
 This is because they have a smaller, more tight-knit group of followers they interact with regularly.